 Lincoln’s first concern was with fascism.
 That broke down in two directions, a discomfort with Dumezil’s own leanings toward fascism and the way in which Dumezil’s work had been taken up by those with an explicitly fascist bent.
 Dumezil’s own leaning don’t bother me overmuch.
 Dumezil is old-school European intellectual, and the sort of elitism that structures that world lend itself to fascist tendencies.
 The superiority of the intellect and the superiority of the elite at the heart of fascism aren’t too distant.
 I wouldn’t call it admirable, but I am not willing to throw him out of the pool for that, either.

 The adoption of his work by later fascists and pseudo-fascists is more troubling.
-Lincoln’s decision to opt out of the Dumezil club makes good political and social sense on his part, but that Dumezil’s work is most popular there does his work necessarily support the traditionalist who see in the philological method the tools for re-inscribing their sense of ethnic identity into the political arena (e.g., the Golden Dawn in Greece)?
+Lincoln’s decision to opt out of the Dumezil club makes good political and social sense on his part, but does Dumezil’s popularity with fascists suggest a necessary affinity with the traditionalist who see in the philological method the tools for re-inscribing their sense of ethnic identity into the political arena (e.g., the Golden Dawn in Greece)?

 However, I can’t quite duck the question in the same way.
 This leads me into a discussion of Lincoln’s second problem with Dumezil, a problem with the philological method itself.
 Dumezil’s comparative method presumes that the natural field in which to study this matter is that of language and myth, and that the conceptual unity he finds can be best explored through that domain.
 Languages have a history and he presumes that history contains the history of the myths, too.
 What Lincoln discovered, though, is that colleagues operating outside of the Indo-European world were discovering similar patterns of thinking to the ones he was documenting in Indo-European sources.